 For example, in a state like New Jersey, where SREC rates currently hoover around $226 per certificate, making it easy for homeowners to earn over a thousand dollars annually from SREC sales.

 Solar electric power generation leads to cleaner air and more sustainable living for communities, especially in places like Los Angeles that used to be plagued by smog back in the day.

 Since solar energy is a renewable resource, harnessing it can be a win-win for your pocketbook and the environment.

 A well-planned solar power system can help increase the value of your home at resale.
-According to the latest research, a 5kW of solar-generating capacity can increase the property value by $29,555.
+According to the latest research, a 5kW of solar-generating capacity can increase the property value by as much as $29,555.

 The research also suggests that homes outfitted with solar panels can sell 20% faster than regular homes because homes that generate their own electricity are often viewed more favorably by prospective buyers than ones without solar panels.

 The above is especially true in states like California, Hawaii, Nevada, New Mexico, Utah, Oregon, Arizona, Washington, Texas, Rhode Island, Massachusetts, New Jersey, and Washington DC.

 Homeowners can take advantage of having a solar power system supplying clean electricity, with the PV system paying for itself in about 8-10 years.